 However, if these changes sound unsatisfying and you prefer the thick, creamy, sugary horchata, you can enjoy it in moderation a couple of times per week!

-Is horchata good for weight loss, then?
-Well, it certainly won’t make you lose belly fat overnight, but If you prepare a low-calorie version, it might be.
+While horchata won’t miraculously melt away belly fat overnight, opting for a low-calorie version might contribute to weight loss efforts.
 Even an authentic horchata won’t hinder your weight loss as long as it fits into your calorie limit.
 So, if you remain calorie-conscious and don’t have it all the time, horchata isn’t bad for you, and you can indulge guilt-free!

 References